 We then used a putty knife to scrap off the bulk of the softened paint.

-We then used a green scrubby pad with water and Basic H in a bucket, and then wiped down the step with a dry rag.
+Basic H in a bucket, and then wiped down the step with a dry rag.

 This is what it looked like, after it was wiped down.
 It came off way easier that I thought, but we were still left with all these screws.
 Ugh!